hackclub/hackclub/workshops/login_auth/README.md

 ---
 name: 'Web Login Authentication'
-description: 'Build a secure web login page using firebase'
+description: 'Build a secure web login page using FIREBASE'
 author: '@tanishq-soni'
 ---

 # Web Login Authentication 🔒

-In this workshop you'll build a secure web login page using [Firebase](https://firebase.google.com/).
+In this workshop you'll build a secure web login page using [FIREBASE](https://firebase.google.com/).

 You will make something like this 👇